Philippine Herbal Medicine Logo

 • Body cleanser/wash

-• Thoroughly wash the leaves in running water.
+• Thoroughly wash the leaves of tsaang gubat in running water.
 Chop to a desirable size and boil 1 cup of chopped leaves in 2 cups of water.
 Boil in low heat for 15 to 20 minutes and drain.

 • Take a cupful every 4 hours for diarrhea, gastroenteritis and stomach pains.

-• Gargle for stronger teeth and prevention of cavities.
+• Gargle for stronger teeth and prevent cavities.

 • Drink as tea daily for general good health.